HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/index.md

 The FHIR Implementation Guide for Human and Social Services Resource Directories defines a FHIR interface to directories of social services information provided by community-based organizations at locations in which they operate.
 Publication of these data through standard FHIR-based APIs enables third parties to develop applications that can be used by healthcare providers, payers, and consumers to query directories of community-based services to help address the circumstances that make it difficult to live healthy lives, and address unmet social needs.

-**Figure 2** illustrates the relationship between the FHIR profiles included in this Implementation Guide
+**Figure 3** illustrates the relationship between the FHIR profiles included in this Implementation Guide

 <img src="HSD Resource Relationship Diagram.svg" alt="*Profile Relationships*" width="100%" height="100%" align="center" />

-*Figure 2: Profile Relationships*
+*Figure 3: Relationship between FHIR profiles in the Human Services Directories (HSD) Implementation Guide*

 ###	 Background
 Social determinants of health (SDOH) are the conditions in the environment where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.